Tsareff/GameOfLife/README.md

 # GameOfLife
-Game of life on React
+Implementation of Game of life with React + React Hooks + TypeSript